• Skip to primary navigation

 Instructions

 • Preheat oven to 425 degrees.
-Line a rimmed baking sheet with tinfoil and set a metal cool rack inside the lined baking sheet.
+Line a rimmed baking sheet with tinfoil and set a metal cooling rack inside the lined baking sheet, lightly coat with baking spray and set aside.

 • Trim off the tip of the wing from the paddle by finding the soft spot of connective tissue and slicing into it with a knife and removing.
 Repeat the process for the connective tissue between the paddle and the drumette.
 Place separated chicken wings into a large glass bowl while preparing the rub.